kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 # Quality control of FASTQ files (Step 1)

 FASTQC tool is used for the quality control of FASTQ files.
-If base quality and adapter context are good, we can pass to next step, however, ıf not, bases with poor quality are removed to reduce technical bias of RNA-seq analysis.
+If base quality and adapter context are good, we can move on next step, however, ıf not, bases with poor quality are removed to reduce technical bias of RNA-seq analysis.
 To remove those bases, cutadapt tool is used.
 We assume that our FASTQ files have a lot of adapter sequences (synthetic sequences) and so we want to remove them.

 ------------------------------------------------------------------------------------------------------